 The Ilish Thali at The Gateway Hotel EM Bypass Kolkata & Madhabi Mukherjee's Ilish Macher Matha diye Badhakopi:

-You may ask, why I am emphasizing only on the Ilish Macher Matha diye Badhakopi but not Anaroshi Ilish!
-The reason my friend is, I always prefer the dishes cooked with fish head or tail instead of the dishes cooked with the fillet (or body).
-I believe it takes a lot to use the almost discarded parts (not by the Bengali's though) while cooking.
+You may ask, why I am emphasizing only the Ilish Macher Matha diye Badhakopi but not Anaroshi Ilish!
+The reason my friend is, that I always prefer the dishes cooked with fish heads or tails instead of the dishes cooked with fillets (or bodies).
+I believe it takes a lot to use the almost discarded parts (not by the Bengali though) while cooking.

 Ilish Macher Matha diye Badhakopi; from Gateway's Kitchen to Debjanir Rannaghar!